Uncovering the Truth About Anxiety in Children: Causes, Symptoms, and Treatment-đź’ś

 CBT can help an anxious child manage their anxiety by changing negative thought patterns.
 It focuses on teaching practical coping skills to handle specific fears, obsessive-compulsive disorder, or unwanted thoughts.

-Sessions for CBT are typically short, but very effective.
+The sessions for CBT are typically short, but very effective.
 Many children see

 Family therapy and parental support